advancedroboticsaws/angel/README.md

 	In our example, the IP address is `192.168.25.110`
 6. Download this repository and compile it on odroid by going through the following steps.

-	On a terimal, please type the following commands.
+	On a terminal, please type the following commands.

 	```
 	ssh odroid@[Odroid IP address]